ScottNoPantsOn/aws-cdk-control-tower-lz/README.md

 If encryption is enabled, a KMS customer managed key is created via the `ControlTowerKmsKey` construct.
 This key is used for data encryption with Control Tower enabled services (AWS CloudTrail, AWS Config) and the associated AWS S3 data.

+The resulting AWS Control Tower landing zone will include the following:
+- 2 organizational units, one for your shared accounts and one for accounts that will be provisioned by your users.
+- 3 shared accounts, which are the management account and isolated accounts for log archive and security audit.
+- A CloudTrail Organization trail.
+- An Account Factory service leveraging Service Catalogue.
+- An IAM Identity Center organization instance.
+- 20 preventive controls to enforce policies and 3 detective controls to detect configuration violations.

 ## Prerequisites
 You will need programmatic access to the management account of your organization, using credentials with administrator access permissions to deploy the CDK app.
 If creating a new environment from scratch, it is recommended to enable IAM Identity Center with AWS Organizations and then grant access to a user for this.
 Control Tower will assume control (pun intended) of the existing organization and IAM Identity Center instance.